 Not all State aid is incompatible with the Internal Market, defined as "an area without internal frontiers in which the free movement of goods, persons, services and capital is ensured in accordance with the provisions of the Treaties".
-However, it is recognised that State aid may in certain circumstances be necessary for a well-functioning and fairly-run economy: there are therefore a number of recognised exemptions.
+Indeed, it is recognised that State aid may in certain circumstances be necessary for a wellfunctioning and fairly-run economy: there are therefore a number of recognised exemptions.

-Three categories of aid are deemed by the TFEU to be compatible with the Internal Market: (a) aid having a social character, granted to individual consumers, provided that it is granted without discrimination related to the origin of the products concerned; (b) aid to make good the damage caused by natural disasters or exceptional circumstances; and (c) aid granted to certain areas of the Federal Republic of Germany affected by the former division of Germany, in so far as such aid is required in order to compensate for the economic disadvantages caused by that division.
+Two key categories of aid are deemed by the TFEU to be compatible with the Internal Market: (a) aid having a social character, granted to individual consumers, provided that it is granted without discrimination related to the origin of the products concerned; and (b) aid to make good the damage caused by natural disasters or exceptional circumstances.

-Other categories of aid may be considered to be compatible with the Internal Market: (a) aid to promote the economic development of areas where there is an abnormally low standard of living or serious underemployment and of regions referred to in Article 349 TFEU, in view of their structural, economic and social situation; (b) aid to promote the execution of an important project of common European interest or to remedy a serious disturbance in the economy of a Member State; (c) aid to facilitate the development of certain economic activities or of certain economic areas. where such aid does not adversely affect trading conditions to an extent contrary to the common interest; (d) aid to promote culture and heritage conservation where it does not affect trading conditions and competition in the Union to an extent that is contrary to the common interest; and (e) such other categories of aid as may be specified by decision of the Council on a proposal from the Commission.
+Other categories of aid may be considered to be compatible with the Internal Market: (a) aid to promote the economic development of areas where there is an abnormally low standard of living or serious underemployment and of regions referred to in Article 349 TFEU, in view of their structural, economic and social situation; (b) aid to promote the execution of an important project of common European interest or to remedy a serious disturbance in the economy of a Member State; (c) aid to facilitate the development of certain economic activities or of certain economic areas, where such aid does not adversely affect trading conditions to an extent contrary to the common interest; (d) to promote culture and aid heritage conservation where it does not affect trading conditions and competition in the Union to an extent that is contrary to the common interest; and (e) such other categories of aid as may be specified by decision of the Council on a proposal from the Commission.